Icelandic cuisine: Girls' schools

 In the first half of the 20th century, many home economics schools, intended as secondary education for girls, were instituted around Iceland.
 Within these schools, during a time of nationalistic fervor, many Icelandic culinary traditions were formalised and written down by the pupils.
 They were published in large recipe compendia a few years later.
-Later emphasis on food hygiene and the use of fresh ingredients was a novelty in a country where culinary traditions had been based on preserving food for long term use.
+Later emphasis on food hygiene and the use of fresh ingredients was a novelty in a country where culinary traditions had been based on preserving food for long-term use.

 The modern economy began to expand, based on commercial export of seafood.
 The modern generation rejected many traditional foods, embracing the concepts of "freshness" and "purity" associated with ingredients from the sea, especially when marketed abroad.
 During the urbanisation boom of the late 1940s, many Icelanders formed regional associations in Reykjavík.
 As fraternites, they revived some old culinary and other rural traditions.
 These associations organised midwinter festivals, where they started serving "Icelandic food", traditional country foods served in a buffet.
 This was later called Þorramatur.

 The cooperatives

 In the beginning of the 20th century, farmers living near the towns would sell their products to shops and directly to households, often under a subscription contract.
-(This is similar to the concept of Community Supported Agriculture in some United States cities since the late 20th century.)
-To deal with the Great Depression in 1930, the Iceland government instituted state monopolies on various imports, including vegetables.
+(This is similar to the concept of community-supported agriculture in some United States cities since the late 20th century.)
+To deal with the Great Depression in 1930, the Icelandic government instituted state monopolies on various imports, including vegetables.
 They granted the regional farmers' cooperatives, most of them founded around the start of the 20th century, a monopoly on dairy and meat production for the consumer market.
 This meant that smaller private producers were out of business.

 The large cooperatives were believed able to implement economies of scale in agricultural production.
 They invested in production facilities meeting modern standards of food hygiene.
 These cooperatives still dominate agricultural production in Iceland and are almost unchallenged.
-They pioneered new cheesemaking techniques based on popular European varieties of gouda, blue cheese, camembert, etc. Cheesemaking (apart from skyr) had been nearly extinct in Iceland since the 18th century.
+They pioneered new cheesemaking techniques based on popular European varieties of Gouda, blue cheese, Camembert, and others.
+Cheesemaking (apart from skyr) had been nearly extinct in Iceland since the 18th century.
 The cooperatives have driven product development, especially in dairy products.
 For instance, they market whey-based sweet drinks and variations of traditional products.
 One of these is "Skyr.is", a creamier, sweeter skyr, which has boosted the popularity of this age-old staple.